ralna/GALAHAD/doc/Julia/rst-dir/bgo_functions.rst

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- x_l

 		- is a one-dimensional array of size n and type T that holds the values $x^l$ of the lower bounds on the optimization variables $x$.
-The j-th component of x_l,
-                  $j = 0, \ldots, n-1$, contains $x^l_j$.
+The j-th component of ``x_l``, $j = 1, \ldots, n$, contains $x^l_j$.

 	*
 		- x_u

 		- is a one-dimensional array of size n and type T that holds the values $x^u$ of the upper bounds on the optimization variables $x$.
-The j-th component of x_u,
-                  $j = 0, \ldots, n-1$, contains $x^u_j$.
+The j-th component of ``x_u``, $j = 1, \ldots, n$, contains $x^u_j$.

 	*
 		- H_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme
-                  <doxid-index_1main_symmetric_matrices>` used for the
-                  Hessian.
-It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal' or 'absent', the
-                  latter if access to the Hessian is via matrix-vector products; lower or upper case variants are allowed.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian.
+It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal' or 'absent', the latter if access to the Hessian is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- ne

 		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of H in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes.

 	*
 		- H_row

 		- is a one-dimensional array of size ne and type Int32 that holds the row indices of the lower triangular part of H in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL

 	*
 		- H_col

 		- is a one-dimensional array of size ne and type Int32 that holds the column indices of the lower triangular part of H in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL

 	*
 		- H_ptr

 		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of H, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL

 .. index:: pair: function; bgo_reset_control
 .. _doxid-galahad__bgo_8h_1acd46c656b1551f4659d725e65b70e1e6: